How to Turn Off Safe Search and Hide People in Twitter Search?

 On Desktop (Web)

-Optional: Under Media Settings, check the box for “Display media that may contain sensitive content” if you want those visible in tweets as well.
+Under Media Settings, check “Display media that may contain sensitive content” to view such tweets.

 Once turned off, your search results will be broader, including content Twitter previously filtered out.
 That said, not everyone wants a fully open feed.